vinmill/ConwaysGameOfLife/README.md

-# Title: A perdictive implementation of conway's game of life
+# A perdictive implementation of conway's game of life

 ## Project Summary